Fersfield: War Memorial

-Fersfield's war memorial takes the form of a Celtic cross atop a square plinth located in St. Andrew's Churchyard, the memorial was unveiled in February 1921 after a fundraising effort led by Rev. C. E. Woode and subsequently unveiled in the presence of Col. Mornement and Bertram Pollock, Bishop of Norwich.
+Fersfield's war memorial takes the form of a Celtic cross atop a square plinth located in St. Andrew's Churchyard, the memorial was unveiled in February 1921 after a fundraising effort led by Rev. C. E. Woode and subsequently unveiled in the presence of a Colonel Mornement and Bertram Pollock, Bishop of Norwich.
 The memorial lists the following names for the First World War: